DanielMartensson/MataveID/README.md

 I'm planning to add a square root unscented kalman filter and a neural network trainer with unscented kalman filter.

 - Particle filter for state estimation
+- Upload dampling project for ERA-DC

 # Caution

 Installing GNU Octave's Control-Toolbox or MATLAB's Control-Toolbox/System Identification Toolbox WILL cause problems with MataveID & MataveControl because they are using the same function names.

 # Functions and its purpose
-- OKID for multivariable hydraulic systems or temperature systems
 - ERA-DC for mechanical damped systems in the time plane
 - SINDY for multivariable abritary nonlinear systems
-- RLS for all kind of arbitary single input and single output systems (Use this first!)
+- RLS for all kind of arbitary single input and single output systems
 - OCID for linear feedback systems (I haven't found any real world practice for this method yet)
 - FILTFILT2 for low pass filtering without phase delay
 - SPA for spectral analysis